What are restraint and seclusion?

 Are all children at risk of being restrained or secluded?

 Without comprehensive safeguards against restraint and seclusion, every student is at risk of being subjected to these dangerous practices.
-But these practices are disproportionately used on students with disabilities and students of diverse ethnic and racial backgrounds.
-In 2016, the Department of Education released figures that showed:
+But these practices are disproportionately used on students with disabilities.
+In 2023, the Department of Education released data for the 2020-21 school year that showed:

-Though students with disabilities make up 12% of all public school students, they account for 67% of students subjected to restraint or seclusion.
+Though students with disabilities make up 14 percent of all public school students, they account for 32 percent of students mechanically restrained, 81 percent of students physically restrained, and 75 percent of students secluded.

-African American students account for just 21 percent of all students with disabilities, though they represent 44 percent of instances of mechanical restraint in schools.
+Black students account for just 17 percent of all students with disabilities, though they represent 19 percent of students with disabilities subjected to physical restraint, 31 percent subjected to mechanical restraint and 16 percent subjected to seclusion.

-The disproportionate use of these techniques on students with disabilities and students of diverse backgrounds violates their right to nondiscrimination in accessing education.
+The disproportionate use of these techniques on students with disabilities violates their right to nondiscrimination in accessing education.

 Also, many people believe that only larger or older children are subjected to restraint or seclusion.
 In fact, reports and surveys reveal that mostly small, younger children are being restrained and secluded.